 ✅ Video – Ethical Hunting

 For an in-depth discussion about ethical hunting, how to do ethical hunting, and the rules and regulations followed when hunting, you can watch the video below.

 3 Key Aspects of Ethical Hunting

 The following are the three key aspects of ethical hunting according to Game Management Authority.

 Knowing and respecting the game – This includes understanding the deer and their habitat, treating them fairly and with respect.

-Obeying the law – There are laws and regulations that have been introduced to make sure that hunting is conducted in a safe, responsible and sustainable manner.
+< strong>Obeying the law – There are laws and regulations to make sure that hunting is conducted in a safe, responsible and sustainable manner.

 Behaving in the right manner – The behavior of the hunter has a direct impact on public opinion and may impact the future of deer hunting.